SamvidChawla/ai-sahibin/README.md

 > This is a demonstration prototype built for a hackathon and is not intended for production use.

-- **Stateless by design:** The app is Stateless by design.
+- **Stateless by design:** The app is stateless by design.
 That said, we still recommend not uploading sensitive or personal images.
 - **Google Maps / Places API:** Location features are powered by Google Maps.
 Their own [Terms & Conditions](https://cloud.google.com/maps-platform/terms) and [Privacy Policy](https://policies.google.com/privacy) apply.